 Modern dentistry offers more options than ever to help you restore and maintain an optimal level of health.
 While the strength and beauty of materials continue to advance, the skill of the practitioner makes a significant difference in every outcome.
-Dr. Reese focuses on utilizing the best techniques for comprehensive care, returning even the most damaged mouths to full health.
+Dr. Reese and Dr. Harvey focus on utilizing the best techniques for comprehensive care, returning even the most damaged mouths to full health.

 Sometimes teeth undergo significant damage due to cavities, heavy bite forces, trauma, or even normal functioning.
 If a root canal is needed to salvage a severely compromised nerve, the tooth may be especially fragile.
 Many situations can leave teeth in danger of loss if treatment is bypassed.
 Dental crowns, or caps, allow these teeth to be rebuilt and covered with materials that mimic nature.
 Not only are most “capped” teeth indistinguishable from natural teeth, but they’re also extremely secure and comfortable.